perseids-project/squish/README.md

 # squish
-squish is a super simple project build system for Javascript.
+squish is a very simple project build system for Javascript and CSS.
-Your requirements are a Unix shell, Python, and an Internet connection.
-Chances are if you're a web-developer you have these tools at your fingertips.

-## What does squish actually do?
-It takes a list of Javascript files, squishes all the code in each file together, and then minifies everything into one glorious Javascript file..
+It takes a list of Javascript files, squishes all the code in each file together, and then minifies everything.
+It will output two *.js* files.
+One is just squished, and the other squished and minified.

-You can also use sqUIsh to "squish" CSS files together without the minification.
+It can also squish CSS files together without minification.

 ## Requirements
 * Unix